-We have mentioned it in recent days: the renewal of French attack submarines is on the right track.
-On the one hand, the Suffren, first in a new class of nuclear attack submarines, now floats freely and is currently starting its sea trials.
+We have mentioned it in recent days: the renewal of French attack submarines is well underway.
+On the one hand, the Suffren, the first in a new class of nuclear attack submarines, now floats freely and is currently starting its sea trials.
 On the other hand, the French Navy received its first new generation heavy torpedoes, which will constitute the main armament of these new buildings.

 Together, the Suffren class and the F21 torpedo will allow the replacement of the Rubis nuclear submarine class and the F17 torpedoes, now obsolete in many respects.
 The opportunity for us to return to the Barracuda program which led to the creation of this new Suffren class.

 Since the entry into service of the first nuclear missile launchers (SSBNs) in the 1970s, France has implemented an industrial policy aimed at maintaining the know-how necessary for the design and construction of nuclear submarines, essential for deterrence.
 To maintain skills over time, it was decided to command a class of nuclear attack submarines (ANS) between each class of SSBN.

 The rest of this article is for subscribers only

 News articles are accessible 24 hours, and Magazine articles are accessible 48 hours.
 Beyond that, they can only be viewed by subscribers to the Meta-Defense service.
 Articles dealing with sensitive subjects are reserved for subscribers as soon as they are published.